Varicose veins surgery

 Specific complications of this operation

-- developing a lump under your wound
+- developing a lump under the wound, if your surgeon made a cut in your groin

 - numbness or a tingling sensation